Relintai/pandemonium_engine_docs/engine_development/compiling/compiling_for_windows.md

 Running the installer from *Add/Remove Programs* will only give you a **Repair** option, which won't let you install C++ tools.

-## Downloading Godot's source
+## Downloading Pandemonium's source

 Refer to `doc_getting_source` for detailed instructions.

-The tutorial will assume from now on that you placed the source code in `C:\godot`.
+The tutorial will assume from now on that you placed the source code in `C:\pandemonium`.

 ### Warning:

-To prevent slowdowns caused by continuous virus scanning during compilation, add the Godot source folder to the list of exceptions in your antivirus software.
+To prevent slowdowns caused by continuous virus scanning during compilation, add the Pandemonium source folder to the list of exceptions in your antivirus software.

 For Windows Defender, hit the :kbd:`Windows` key, type "Windows Defender Settings" then hit :kbd:`Enter`.

 Under **Virus & threat protection**, go to **Virus & threat protection setting** and scroll down to **Exclusions**.
-Click **Add or remove exclusions** then add the Godot source folder.
+Click **Add or remove exclusions** then add the Pandemonium source folder.

 ## Compiling